minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-The main goals for the thesis was to explore the relationship of pro-environmental and anti-environmental, specifically fossil-fuel, campaign contributions have on the voting behaviour of US Representatives on the topic of methane pollution safeguard related roll-call votes.
+The main goals for the thesis was to explore the relationship of pro-environmental and anti-environmental, specifically fossil-fuel, campaign contributions have on the voting behavior of US Representatives on the topic of methane pollution safeguard related roll-call votes.
 Moreover, this paper contributes to the extensive academic literature on this topic, by analysing the effect of environemtally related campaign contributions on the representative's